Add rare Mosquito Rasbora to your nano tank for subtle colour and peaceful shoaling behaviour. Buy live fish online UK with fast delivery today.

 Mosquito rasboras filtration needs are simple but important: clean, mature water with gentle movement.
 Sponge filters, air-driven corner filters, or well-baffled nano filters are ideal.
 Strong current can exhaust them and spoil natural behaviour, so avoid blasting flow across the whole tank.
 Think soft circulation, not river-tank turbulence.
 If you are trying to decide whether they are suitable when you buy aquarium fish online uk for a planted nano, make sure the filter is mature before they arrive.

 A dark substrate helps them feel secure and makes the red body colour stand out.
 Fine sand or smooth planted-tank gravel both work well.
 The best mosquito rasboras aquarium setup includes driftwood, leaf litter, and fine-leaved plants.
 Mosquito rasboras in planted tank displays often show their best colour because plants break sightlines and create shaded areas.
 Good companions for this style include mosses, floating plants, and stem plants that soften the light.
-If you enjoy other microfish, you may also like X Phoenix Dwarf Rasboras - Boraras or X Dwarf Rasboras - Boraras Maculatus, both of which suit similar aquascapes.
+If you enjoy other microfish, you may also like Phoenix Dwarf Rasboras - Boraras or Dwarf Rasboras - Boraras Maculatus, both of which suit similar aquascapes.

-For contrast and movement in a planted nano, some keepers also combine them with X Emerald Dwarf Danios - Danio in larger, carefully arranged setups, though stocking should remain light.
+For contrast and movement in a planted nano, some keepers also combine them with Emerald Dwarf Danios - Danio in larger, carefully arranged setups, though stocking should remain light.
 Avoid trying to pair them with fish such as Gold Giant Gourami or Piaractus Brachypomus - Red-Bellied Pacu -; those are completely unsuitable due to size and feeding risk.

 Moderate to subdued lighting is best.
 Very bright light with no floating cover can make the fish skittish.
 Floating plants help diffuse light and create a more natural look.
 If you want display colour for photos, use a dark background, dark substrate, and broken shade rather than harsh white light.